eddiecode100/LineScapes/README.md

 # LineScapes - A Generative NFT Art Collection with Python, ChatGPT 3.0, and Polygon 🎨✨

-**Introduction**

-Welcome to the repository of an exciting project where we'll create a generative NFT art collection using Python, ChatGPT 3.0, and Polygon! 🤯

 **Project Overview**

 This project aims to explore the intersection of art, technology, and blockchain by generating unique artworks using Python's Pillow (PIL) library and leveraging the power of ChatGPT 3.0 to assign meaningful names to each NFT based on its color and attributes. 🎨🤖